ppopoff/translations/ru/habr/scala-collections-tips-and-tricks/main.md

 Be careful with the method arguments

-*Don’t use inequality predicate to check element absence*
+#### Don’t use inequality predicate to check element absence

-    // Before
+    // До
     seq.forall(_ != x)

-    // After
+    // После
     !seq.contains(x)

 Again, the latter expression is cleaner and